 Vertigo Games is a multi-platform VR entertainment company with offices in Rotterdam, The Netherlands and Los Angeles, California.

 With experienced teams in the areas of Studios, Publishing and Arcades, the company develops, publishes and distributes a growing portfolio of quality VR games that offer a novel, powerful and full-featured gaming experience both in- and outside of the home.

 Vertigo Publishing offers funding, publishing and marketing support to developers of VR games that offer powerful, high-quality VR experiences to fans of the medium.
-With over 1.5 million VR units sold to date, published titles include the mind-bending VR adventure A Fisherman’s Tale and the upcoming tongue-in-cheek, assymetrical multiplayer VR game Traffic Jams, and the upcoming air guitar-inspired hand-tracking music game Unplugged.
+With over 1.5 million VR units sold to date, published titles include the mind-bending VR adventure A Fisherman’s Tale, the tongue-in-cheek, assymetrical multiplayer VR game Traffic Jams, and the upcoming air guitar-inspired hand-tracking music game Unplugged.

 Vertigo Arcades connects VR studios to 700+ location-based entertainment (LBE) venues globally through third party LBE distribution services as well as the LBE VR distribution platform HAZE VR.
 Between titles like Arizona Sunshine® – LB VR Edition and Space Pirate Trainer, Vertigo Arcades’ portfolio accounts for roughly 25% of minutes played in Western LBE venues.